fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - Python
   - What is it?
   - What is it used for?
-  - What are it's pros?
-  - What are it's cons?
 - Variable
   - What is it?
   - What restrictions does its name have?